raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This is why merely sending a Keepalive Operation TLV does not reset the inactivity timer.

-When sent by a client, the Keepalive Operation TLV resets a DSO session's keepalive timer, and at the same time requests what the Session Timer timeout values should be from this point forward in the DSO session.
+When sent by a client, the Keepalive Operation TLV resets a DSO session's keepalive timer, and at the same time requests what the Session Timeout values should be from this point forward in the DSO session.

 An acknowledgement is always required for a Keepalive Operation TLV and the TLV Acknowledgement bit MUST be set in the request when originated by either the